andfinally/node-underperforming/startup-automation/README.md

 it could be because forever was unable to start properly the last time.
 Delete the lock file for the app to unlock

 `sudo rm -f /var/lock/subsys/underperforming`

+Make sure you shut down the forever process using the proper command.
+If you simply do `forever stop 0` and try to start the process with `node server.js` you may get an error message like

+`events.js:85
+      throw er; // Unhandled 'error' event
+            ^
+Error: listen EADDRINUSE
+    at exports._errnoException (util.js:746:11)`

+In this situation shut down properly using the full command.

+`cd startup-automation/`
+`sudo cp nodeup /etc/init.d`
+`sudo chmod a+x /etc/init.d/nodeup`
+`sudo chkconfig nodeup on`
+`sudo /etc/init.d/nodeup start`

+`forever start -w -al server.log server.js`